 - 1. The Discharger shall, in a timely manner, remove and relocate any wastes discharged at this facility in violation of this Order.
+If the Discharger is unable to remove and relocate the waste, the Discharger shall submit a report to the Central Valley Water Board explaining how the discharge occurred and why the waste cannot be removed.
 If the waste is a hazardous waste, the Discharger shall immediately notify the Department of Toxic Substances Control. - 2.
 The Discharger shall comply with all Standard Discharge Specifications listed in Section D of the SPRRs.